 After two years of doing the same thing every day it’s time to mix it up.
 I’m not leaving the #MadeWithPaper community or anything crazy like that, but I am shifting gears slightly.

-By stopping the daily portraits I’ll free up time to craft new tutorials for my Mastering Paper by 53 series.
+By stopping the daily portraits I’ll free up time to craft new tutorials for my Mastering Paper for iOS series.
 I know quite a few of you have been patiently waiting, so expect a new batch published more regularly.
 I also want to get serious about that companion piece I’ve hinted at and turn it into electronic and/or printed books.

 Don’t get me wrong, drawing strangers for the last two years has been great.
 But a big part of me is interested in creating work on a personal level again.
 In a past life I kept art journals filled with blind contour drawings and scribbled thoughts.
 I’d love to try and replicate this in Paper, building on the techniques I’ve mastered drawing portraits and turn them into a set of Moleskine books.

 And for those who missed out getting a PaperFaces portrait I’m still offering my services.
-Color and black & white Paper portraits can be commissioned here.
+Color and black & white Paper portraits can be commissioned.